Barnard Castle: Education

-Barnard Castle School is an independent co-educational boarding school located on the eastern edge of the town.
+Barnard Castle School is an independent co-educational boarding school on the eastern edge of the town.
 Teesdale School is an 11–18 comprehensive school on the outskirts of the town, just off the A688.

 There are three primary schools serving the town.
-Green Lane school is a primary school for 4–11 year olds.
-St Mary's is a Roman Catholic school situated on Birch Road near the church of the same name.
-Montalbo Primary School and Nursery is for 3-11year olds.
+Green Lane school is for 4–11-year-olds.
+St Mary's is a Roman Catholic school on Birch Road near the church of the same name.
+Montalbo Primary School and Nursery is for 3-11-year-olds.

 Culture

 The Bowes Museum was purpose-built to house the collection of John and Josephine Bowes.
 The museum is built in the style of a French chateau, in extensive grounds, and is by far the largest building in the town.
 It contains paintings by El Greco, Francisco Goya, Canaletto, Jean-Honoré Fragonard and François Boucher, together with a sizable collection of decorative art, ceramics, textiles, tapestries, clocks and costumes, as well as older items from local history.
-It is famous for the Silver Swan automaton, which played every day at 2pm until it seized up during the 2020 COVID-19 Lockdown, it is currently undergoing repairs.
+It is famous for the Silver Swan automaton, which played every day at 2pm until it seized up during the 2020 COVID-19 Lockdown.
+It is currently undergoing repairs.

 The Witham Arts Centre, on the Horse Market, presents a variety of events, including drama, cinema, music, spoken word and children's events, as well as being the town's visitor information centre.

-The Barnard Castle Meet is an annual carnival festival, held on the second bank holiday weekend in May, the schools' summer half-term week.
+The Barnard Castle Meet is an annual festival, held on the second bank-holiday weekend in May, the schools' summer half-term week.
 The Meet, as it is known locally, grew from the North East Cyclists' Meet, dating back to 1885.
-Since the early 1900s, the town has staged a carnival and grand procession through the town centre on the bank holiday Monday.
-There are around twenty separate events that the Meet Committee asserts 'reach every corner of the community'.
-In recent years, the committee has staged its own music event, showcasing local and national talent on the Sunday and Monday, with all technical and musical support from Teesdale Community Resources (TCR).
+Since the early 1900s the town has staged a carnival and grand procession through the town centre on the bank holiday Monday.
+There are around twenty separate events, which the Meet Committee asserts “reach every corner of the community”.
+In recent years the committee has staged its own music event, showcasing local and national talent on the Sunday and Monday, with all technical and musical support provided by Teesdale Community Resources (TCR).

 The TCR Hub is a community centre on the edge of the town, with a wide range of indoor and outdoor activities.

-The Barnard Castle Band, founded in 1860, is a brass band, based in the town, known outside the area as a result of the march Barnard Castle by Goff Richards.
+The Barnard Castle Band, founded in 1860, is a brass band, known outside the area as a result of the march Barnard Castle by Goff Richards.